Reading: Applied Part 1. Recovering Specifications from Legacy

 open_questions: []

-• request the service owner;
+• contact the service owner;

-• run replay on historical data;
+• run a replay against historical data;

 • compare with a neighboring cluster;

-• gather the missing metric.
+• collect the missing metric.

 Examples and Application